I wanted to use this blog post to answer a question that I've been asked several times over the past few weeks.

 - Seller Financing

-- The most desirable property in a square mile radius
+- The #1 most desirable property in the neighborhood

 - All the above

-To put it another way… I don't want to leave ANY possibility of getting hurt, regardless of whether I've made some kind of judgment error.
+To put it another way… I don't want to leave ANY possibility of getting hurt, regardless of whether the market changes or I've made some kind of judgment error on the property's fair market value.

 Base Your Offers On Math, Not Emotion

-Am I going to miss out on some opportunities because my offer price is too low?
+Am I going to miss out on some opportunities because my offer prices are too low?
 Absolutely.

 Am I willing to compromise my business model just because I'm worried a seller might not accept my offer?
 Absolutely not.